dhayanands/LearnEFCore/README.md

 - The `AppDbContext` class is configured to use PostgreSQL via the `UseNpgsql` method.
 - Ensure the `Npgsql.EntityFrameworkCore.PostgreSQL` package is installed in the project.
-- When seeding data with `DateTime` values for columns mapped to PostgreSQL's 'timestamp with time zone' type, specify `DateTimeKind.Utc` to avoid serialization errors, as PostgreSQL requires UTC for this type.
-- Be aware that retrieving `DateTime` values from PostgreSQL might require conversion to the appropriate timezone in your application, depending on how the data will be used.